Hiking on Lizard Island overlooking the Great Barrier Reef

 Australia

-An active trip to Australia wouldn’t be complete without a visit to the Great Barrier Reef to snorkel or dive the world’s largest coral habitat — home to more than 1,600 species of fish.
+To the north of the country lies the Great Barrier Reef.
+Snorkel or dive in the world’s largest coral habitat, home to over 1,600 species of fish.
 Our top picks for how to do it?
 Set out underwater exploring from Qualia, a resort on Hamilton Island, or Lizard Island, among the remotest of reef retreats.
+Or let Gray & Co. charter the ultimate yacht.
+Back on shore, hike and kayak along the Mossman River in nearby Daintree, the oldest rainforest in the world – with the newly renovated ecolodge Silky Oaks Lodge as your jungle base.
+The Aboriginal rock art in the Kimberley region is also not to be missed!

 finis.